Extracting Astrophysical Information of Highly-Eccentric Binaries in the Millihertz Gravitational Wave Band: Introduction

-So far, many studies have focused on measuring the residual eccentricity of gravitational wave (GW) mergers detected by LIGO, Virgo, and KAGRA (LVK), which could significantly enhance our understanding of the formation mechanisms of compact binaries \citep[][]{east13, samsing14, Coughlin_2015, Gondan_2018a, Gondan_2018b, moore19,2021ApJ...913L...7A, 2021arXiv211103634T,Zevin_2021,Lower18, Romero_Shaw_2019,Knee2022ecc}.
+So far, many studies have focused on measuring the residual eccentricity of GW mergers detected by LIGO, Virgo, and KAGRA (LVK), which could significantly enhance our understanding of the formation mechanisms of compact binaries \citep[][]{east13, samsing14, Coughlin_2015, Gondan_2018a, Gondan_2018b, moore19,2021ApJ...913L...7A, 2021arXiv211103634T,Zevin_2021,Lower18, Romero_Shaw_2019,Knee2022ecc}.
 However, there is still a lack of clear observational evidence for the eccentricity of GW sources \citep[see, e.g.,][]{Abbott_2019ecc,Lenon_2020, Romero-Shaw_2020,gayathri2022eccentricity,Samsing+2022}, mostly because GW radiation tends to circularize the orbit, rendering eccentricity negligible within the sensitive frequency band of current detectors \citep{Peters64,Hiner08}.
-On the other hand, the future Laser Interferometer Space Antenna (LISA) \citep{2017arXiv170200786A} will observe sources in a lower frequency band ($10^{-4}-10^{-1}~\rm Hz$), allowing us to probe the earlier evolutionary stages of these eccentric GW mergers \citep[see, e.g., ][]{barack04,mikoczi2012,robson18, chen19, Hoang+19, Fang19, tamanini19, Torres-Orjuela21, amaro+22,Xuan+21, Xuan23acc}.
+On the other hand, LISA \citep{2017arXiv170200786A} will observe sources in a lower frequency band ($10^{-4}-10^{-1}~\rm Hz$), allowing us to probe the earlier evolutionary stages of these eccentric GW mergers \citep[see, e.g., ][]{barack04,Mikoczi+12,robson18, chen19, Hoang+19, Fang19, tamanini19, Torres-Orjuela21, amaro+22,Xuan+21, Xuan23acc}.
 Therefore, it is crucial to evaluate the detectability and parameter measurement accuracy of eccentric GW sources, particularly for mHz detections by LISA.

 This work focuses on the astrophysical inference of highly eccentric, stellar-mass compact object binaries.
 Specifically, the GW signal emitted by wide, highly eccentric compact binaries has a unique signature in the mHz band.
 For example, when a binary's eccentricity is small, its GW signal can be approximated by a near-monochromatic, sinusoidal wave \citep[see, e.g., ][]{Cutler+94}.
 However, as the eccentricity increases, the GW emission becomes stronger upon each pericenter passage, transforming the signal into a burst-like waveform \citep[e.g.,][]{Kocsis_2012,Xuan+23b,Xuan24bkg}.
 These bursting GW signals, characterized by transient pulses in the time domain, generate a frequency power spectrum with numerous harmonics (on the order of $\sim 10^3-10^6$) that contribute significantly to the total signal-to-noise ratio \citep[see, e.g., ][]{Kocsis_2012,Xuan+23b}.
 As a result, the energy of the GW signal is spread across a wide frequency range, making it necessary to employ methods that can resolve broadband transient signals, such as wavelet decomposition \citep{Klimenko_2004,Chatterji2004Qtransform,Chatterji2006searchburst,bassetti2005development,Tai_2014}.
 Furthermore, multiple bursting sources may simultaneously contribute to the signal \citep{Xuan+23b}, highlighting the need to identify and disentangle individual sources, as demonstrated below.
 The collective GW signal from multiple highly eccentric binaries could also form a stochastic GW background, where numerous GW harmonics from different sources overlap \citep{Xuan24bkg}, and interfere with our understanding of other LISA sources.